Miracle Whip: Advertising

 Six Flags announced a new partnership with the Miracle Whip brand in 2009.

 In the late 2000s and early 2010s, Miracle Whip attempted to appeal to younger audiences, with Miracle Whip advertising featuring prominently in the Electronic Arts video game Skate 3, including a dedicated trick, contest, and an achievement called Don't Be So Mayo.

 Kraft paid Lady Gaga to include Miracle Whip in the music video for her song "Telephone".
-Television adverts described Miracle Whip as an alternative to "real boring" mayonnaise.
+Television advertisements described Miracle Whip as an alternative to "real boring" mayonnaise.
 Criticism by Stephen Colbert led to Miracle Whip buying ad time on his show, The Colbert Report, and attacking Colbert for being a "mayo lover".
 This also included publishing an open letter stating the attack was "raising hell, man".
 Eventually, this advertising was dropped.

 In 2018, the town of Mayo, Florida, temporarily changed its name to Miracle Whip as a promotional stunt.